 "The main health benefit of locally grown food is that it’s fresher.
 Fruits and vegetables begin to lose their nutrients within 24 hours of being picked, so fresher produce is more nutritious."

-"Sustainable communities are communities planned, built, or modified to promote sustainable living.
+"Sustainable communities are planned, built, or modified to promote sustainable living.
 This may include sustainability aspects relating to water, transportation, energy, waste, and materials."

 Bahamas Lotus aims to provide opportunities for residents to become involved with Lotus Community Gardens.
 We hope to reduce the impact of food shortages throughout the country and strive to provide long-term food security by supporting local agriculture projects while improving economic, social, and environmental problems.